WHAT DOES A WEBSITE COST OR WHAT SHOULD A WEBSITE COST?

 WHY ARE SOME WEB DESIGN COMPANIES SO INEXPENSIVE WHILE OTHERS ARE OUTRAGEOUSLY PRICEY?

 I suppose it works a lot like consulting.
-On the low-end you have people that frankly, have no idea what they’re doing, don’t have proper resources, didn’t listen enough (or pay attention), and frankly are just throwing numbers at a wall (Buyer beware).
-With a proper firm, even with razor-thin margins and outsourcing that $5,000 will only allow for about 50-80 hours worth of time.
-And it is not possible to get the solution you need within 2 weeks-4 weeks’ worth of work.
-This is cutting corners or a freelancer that will end up being a bad decision.
+On the low-end you have people that frankly, have no idea what they’re doing, don’t have proper resources, didn’t listen enough (or pay attention), and frankly are just throwing number on a wall (Buyer beware).
+With a proper firm, even with razor-thin margins or outsourcing that $5,000 will only allow for about 50-80 hours worth of time.
+And it is not possible to get a quality solution you need within 2 weeks-4 weeks’ worth of work.
+This is cutting corners or its a freelancer and it will end up being a bad decision over time.

 We can’t stress this enough, on projects where there is an extremely low budget – elements always get left out, corners are getting cut and future support will be limited or non-existent.
-We have rescued dozens of companies that had gone with inexpensive solutions or individuals and that company or person moved on and had taken their website and email with them.
+Under the hood, things are missing.
+We have rescued hundreds of companies that had gone with an inexpensive solution or individual and that company or person moved on and had taken their support, website and/or email with them.

-The high price firm is likely a company or small team that lives off the next project coming in the door so they price high to cover the bills and need that price point to justify their livelihood.
+The high price firm is likely a company or small team that lives off the next project coming in the door so they need the price high to cover the bills and need that price point to justify their livelihood.
 The problem here is that these companies will usually outsource the work and will be completely unreachable in the future, because they are off to the next $30,000 project.
 The way to sniff these firms out is to ask if all the employees and people that will do anything for your project, are in-house W2 employees.
-Ask them if they have a designer, developer, digital marketers, content writers, server engineers on payroll and ask them if they have a team of dedicated support staff.
-If you want to really challenge them, ask them if the equipment, security, backups and software they are going to use for your website is theirs or are they outsourcing that?
+IMPORTANT – Ask them if they have a separate project manager, designer, developer, digital marketers, content writers, server engineers on payroll and ask them if they have a team of dedicated support staff (not designers/developers doing support) that only does support.
+If you want to really challenge them, ask them if the equipment, security, backups and software they are going to use for your website is theirs or are they outsourcing that with a hosting company?
+You want all of this to be in-house so they can be accountable for you!
+These two simple questions will tell you if you are talking to the right firm.

-We hope this information is helpful and we would love to talk to you about your project.
+We hope this information is helpful and we would love to talk to you if you have any questions or need help.
 Give us a call or email us today.